tjoudeh/Container-Apps-Meilisearch/README.md

 # Deploy Meilisearch on Azure Container Apps
-Infrastructure as code for deploying [Meilisearch](https://www.meilisearch.com/) on Azure Container Apps and host DB files on Azure Storage Files
+Companion [blog post](https://bit.ly/3TavzGb) to go over the creation of this Infrastructure as Code for deploying [Meilisearch](https://www.meilisearch.com/) on Azure Container Apps and host DB files on Azure Storage Files.

 ## Deploy using 'Deploy to Azure Button'
 You can deploy Meilisearch to Azure Container Apps using the button below.
 Configuration is flexible, yet you can update the bicep file if you need to change configuration which is not exposed as parameters.